 Our problem began with the picture of that old man with a hoe on his shoulder shown to us as a farmer in primary school, portraying agriculture as a dirty, labour intensive, hunch back-inducing profession of the poor.
 I hope teachers have changed picture.

 When they asked questions it appeared they were drawing the class back and so it was, most times; that, without delay, agricultural engineering students gained the reputation of the likely sect to disrupt a smooth going class with irrelevant questions.
-That was not to say that such questions didn’t emanate from other departments, but whenever an agricultural engineering students stood to ask a question, the entire class would be waiting for it to be stupid.
+That was not to say that such questions didn’t emanate from other departments, but whenever an agricultural engineering student stood to ask a question, the entire class would be waiting for it to be stupid.
 If it eventually comes off stupid, they would show their reaction of no-surprise.
 In due time, inferiority complex set in.
 It is a pity just few persons did that but this rubbed off on both the good and the bad students.
 Agricultural engineering felt inferior to other engineering disciplines.
 A virus that created a cycle.

 The eventual Departmental Brain Drain of agricultural engineers and the obvious insufficiency of agricultural field engineers

 In a simple sentence, after the first degree, most agricultural engineers furthered in the related engineering fields: mechanical, civil etc.; probably, to dust off the agricultural stigma.
 Those who furthered in agricultural engineering did so to lecture, seeing the obvious vacancy.
-Hardly, do you see an agricultural engineer, self-sustaining through practice in the field; the most practical, in micro scale, engineering course.
+Hardly, do you see an agricultural engineer in Nigeria, self-sustaining through practice in the field; the most practical, in micro scale, engineering course.
 One way to look at this is that because of the low interest in agriculture, there are no employment opportunities but I rather think it is because a deficient system cannot deliver an efficient output; like the Latin Nemo dat quod non habet.
-You can now imagine what is recycled as human capacity in the agricultural engineering and sector.
+You can now imagine what is recycled as human capacity in agricultural engineering and sector.

 This lack of field agricultural engineers, thus, inhibits the synergetic exchange between engineering theory and practice.
 As a result; the curriculum is archaic as no practical input with envisaged developmental impact is made on it.
 There is so little agroengineering application nationwide.